Axolotl

-The axolotl (/ˈæksəlɒtəl/; from āxōlōtl /nah/) (Ambystoma mexicanum) is a paedomorphic salamander, meaning they mature without undergoing metamorphosis into the terrestrial adult form; adults remain fully aquatic with obvious external gills.
-This trait is somewhat unusual among amphibians, though this trait is not unique to axolotls, and this is apparent as they may be confused with the larval stage or other neotenic adult mole salamanders (Ambystoma spp.), such as the occasionally paedomorphic tiger salamander (A. tigrinum) widespread in North America; or with mudpuppies (Necturus spp.), which bear a superficial resemblance but are from a different family of salamanders.
+The axolotl (/ˈæksəlɒtəl/; from āxōlōtl /nah/; Ambystoma mexicanum) is a species of mole salamander.
+It is neotenic, reaching sexual maturity without undergoing metamorphosis, and the adults remain fully aquatic with obvious external gills.
+Axolotls may be difficult to distinguish from the larval stage of other neotenic adult mole salamanders, in particular the tiger salamander, or other species such as mudpuppies.

-Axolotls originally inhabited a system of interconnected wetlands and lakes in the Mexican highlands; they were known to inhabit the smaller lakes of Xochimilco and Chalco, and are also presumed to have inhabited the larger lakes of Texcoco and Zumpango.
-These waterways were mostly drained by Spanish settlers after the conquest of the Aztec Empire, leading to the destruction of much of the axolotl's natural habitat, which is now largely occupied by Mexico City.
-Despite this, they remained abundant enough to form part of the staple in the diet of native Mexica during the colonial era.
-Due to continued urbanization in Mexico City, which causes water pollution in the remaining waterways, as well as the introduction of invasive species such as tilapia and carp, the axolotl is near extinction, the species being listed as critically endangered in the wild, with a decreasing population of around 50 to 1,000 adult individuals, by the International Union for Conservation of Nature (IUCN) and is listed under Appendix II of the Convention on International Trade in Endangered Species (CITES).
+Axolotls originally inhabited a system of interconnected wetlands and lakes in the highlands of Mexico.
+They were known to inhabit the smaller lakes of Xochimilco and Chalco and are presumed to have inhabited the larger lakes of Texcoco and Zumpango.
+The desiccation of these lakes, initiated by the Aztecs and accelerated during the 20th century, has led to the destruction of much of the axolotl's natural habitat, an area now largely occupied by Mexico City.
+Wild axolotls have been driven to near extinction by the introduction of invasive species such as tilapia and carp; with a decreasing population of around 50 to 1,000 adult individuals, the species has been assessed as critically endangered by the International Union for Conservation of Nature (IUCN) and is listed under Appendix II of the Convention on International Trade in Endangered Species (CITES).

-A large captive population of axolotls currently exist, with the specimens being used extensively in scientific research for their remarkable ability to regenerate parts of their body, including limbs, gills and parts of their eyes and brains.
-In general, they are model organisms that are also used in other research matters, and as aquarium technology developed, they have become a common exhibit in zoos and aquariums, and as an occasional pet in home aquaria.
-Axolotls are also a popular subject in contemporary culture, inspiring a number of works and characters in media.
+There currently exists a large captive population of axolotls, with specimens used extensively in scientific research because of their unusual ability to regenerate body parts, including limbs, gills and parts of their eyes and brains.
+The species is also used as a model organism.
+As aquarium technology has developed, axolotls have become a common exhibit in zoos and public aquariums, as well as an occasional pet in home aquariums.
+The axolotl is a popular subject in contemporary culture, inspiring a number of works and characters in the media.

 Nomenclature

-The term "axolotl" is a Nahuatl word which has been translated variably; it may be interpreted as "water slave", "water servant", "water sprite", "water player", "water monstrosity", "water twin", or "water dog".
-The word refers to the Aztec God, Xolotl, who holds dominion over multiple aspects such as fire, lightning, the dead and those resurrected, dogs, games, grotesque or ugly beings, and twins, as he is the twin of Quetzalcōātl.
+The term "axolotl" is a Nahuatl word which has been translated variably as "water slave", "water servant", "water sprite", "water player", "water monstrosity", "water twin", or "water dog".
+The word refers to Xolotl, the Aztec god who holds dominion over fire, lightning, the dead and the resurrected, dogs, games, grotesque or ugly beings, and twins (as he is the twin of Quetzalcōātl).

-Some sources prefer the term "Mexican axolotl" to refer to this species unambiguously, as "axolotl" may be used for unmetamorphosed individuals of other Ambystoma species, though the word is most commonly used to refer to wild A. mexicanum and captive individuals.
+Some sources prefer the term "Mexican axolotl" to refer to this species unambiguously, as "axolotl" may be used for unmetamorphosed individuals of other Ambystoma species, although the word is most commonly used to refer to wild A. mexicanum and captive individuals.